Schedule Online Anytime

 The doctor is able to examine the front of everyone's eye without special testing.
 Checking the inside of the eye is limited by the size of your pupil.
 When the doctor shines a light to peek inside your eye, your pupils constrict, making it more difficult to look.
 To assist the doctor to get a better view, we recommend you get your eyes dilated (no additional charge) as well as photos (additional charge) of the inside of your eye.

 We instill eye drops to get your eyes to dilate.
 Expect your examination to take over an hour if we dilate your eyes.
 Please be aware that dilation can cause your vision to be blurry for about 4-6 hours, especially at near.
 You will most likely not be able to read for several hours after your eye exam.
-If this is your first time getting your eyes dilated, please have someone drive you after your eye examination.
+If this is your first time getting your eyes dilated, please have someone drive you after your eye examine.

 Dilating your eyes allows the doctor to get the widest view of the inside of your eyes, but some individuals are very light sensitive and have difficulty keeping their eyes during this procedure so the doctor's view will be limited.
 Taking a photo of the inside of your eye can allow the doctor to get a more detailed assessment of your eye health to check for certain eye conditions such as macular degeneration, melanoma, and diabetic retinopathy.
 The retinal imaging takes less than a minutes and there are no side effects such as blurred vision.
 Our doctors recommend all patients regardless of age to get both dilation as well as the retinal imaging.
 If you are not able to get dilated due to the side effects, we highly encourage to you get the retinal photo taken.
 The doctor will review the photos with you and it's pretty cool to be able to see the inside of your own eye!
 If you have an eye phobia and don't want the photos reviewed with you, no worries.
 Just let us know and we'll discuss your eye health without showing you the pictures.
 Click here to find out more about retinal imaging.

-Yes, we will still give you a glasses or contact lens prescription.
+Our doctors highly recommend getting your eyes dilated but if you decline, we will still give you a glasses or contact lens prescription.

 The doctor will discuss various contact lens options based on your prescription.
 You'll receive a complimentary pair of contact lens to ensure you're seeing well and that the contact lenses are comfortable.
 If you need to try different powers or brands of contact lens, there is no additional charge for this within 2 months of your initial contact lens exam.